This page has permanently moved from PNT.gov to GPS.gov. Please update your bookmarks and links.

 Background

-In December 2004, the President established a new national policy for space-based positioning, navigation, and timing programs, augmentations, and activities for U.S. national and homeland security, civil, scientific, and commercial purposes.
-The policy created the National Executive Committee for Space-Based Positioning, Navigation and Timing, hereafter referred to as the National EXCOM, and the National Coordination Office for Space-Based Positioning, Navigation and Timing, hereafter referred to as the National Coordination Office, to advise and coordinate with and among the Departments and Agencies responsible for the strategic decisions regarding policies, architectures, requirements, and resource allocation for maintaining and improving U.S. space-based positioning, navigation, and timing infrastructures.
+In December 2004, the President established a new national policy (National Policy) addressing space-based PNT programs for U.S. national and homeland security, civil, scientific, and commercial purposes.
+The policy created the National Executive Committee for Space-Based PNT (National EXCOM) and the National Coordination Office for Space-Based PNT (NCO) to advise and coordinate with and among the Departments and Agencies responsible for the strategic decisions regarding policies, architectures, requirements, and resource allocation for maintaining and improving U.S. space-based PNT infrastructures.
+Subsequently, an Executive Steering Group (ESG) was established (via National EXCOM Charter amendment) to perform tasks, build consensus and resolve issues on behalf of the National EXCOM.
+Both the National EXCOM and ESG are co-chaired by the Departments of Defense and Transportation at the deputy and Under/Assistant Secretary levels respectively.

 Scope

-The NPEF will address systems engineering and technology issues and potential opportunities that affect civil or joint use and development of the U.S. space-based PNT system-of-systems architecture.
+The NPEF will address systems engineering and technology issues and potential opportunities that affect civil, joint, or international use and development of the U.S. space-based PNT system-of-systems architecture.
 The scope of the NPEF includes GPS, GPS augmentations, and related technical areas consistent with the National Policy goals and objectives.
 The NPEF will develop technical recommendations by consensus of its membership.
-If consensus cannot be achieved, options will be provided to the National Coordination Office for resolution to include National EXCOM involvement if warranted.
+If consensus cannot be achieved, options will be provided to the NCO for resolution to include National EXCOM involvement if warranted.
 The activities and recommendations of the NPEF will not impair or otherwise affect the authorities of member Departments and Agencies under applicable law.

 Functions / Funding

-Subject to the availability of resources (if required) from one or more of the member Departments and Agencies and/or funding from the National Coordination Office, tasking of the NPEF will be covered by one or more of the following areas:
+Subject to one or more of the member Department or Agencies using its own resources and mission authority to the extent legally available, and/or using reimbursable funding from the NCO, taskings of the NPEF will address one or more of the following areas:

 Participation and Membership